 - Sewing machine and sewing supplies

 Step – 1

 - Cut 2 pieces measuring 17″ x10″.
 This includes your seam allowance.
-I used cotton duck fabric for the lining and a cotton fabric for the outside.
-I fused the cotton fabric to give it more structure and have the ability to stand up on its own
+I used cotton canvas fabric for both the lining and outside.
+I fused the cotton exterior fabric to give it more structure and have the ability to stand up on its own.

 Step – 2